SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 If for instance an alternate picker implementation doesn't produce "mb"-type absolute amplitude but e.g. "xy", then :confval:`autoloc.amplTypeAbs` needs to be set to "xy" to have them recognized by scautoloc.

+The use of manual picks is controlled by :confval:`autoloc.useManualPicks`.

 Currently there **must** be an absolute and a relative amplitude for every pick.
 However, this requirement will be relaxed in a future version.
 But currently